KalterTod/Notes/test/README.md

 	var assert = require("assert")
 		//This is our outer describe block
 		describe('Array', function(){
-			// Can be thought of as the Test Case describe('#indexOf()', function(){
+			//Can be thought of as the Test Case describe('#indexOf()', function(){
-				// Acceptance Criteria
+				//Acceptance Criteria
 				it('should return -1', function(){
 					assert.equal(-1, results);
 					assert.equal(-1, results);